linusjf/Configurations/git/hooks/PRE-COMMIT.md

 command -v shellcheck ggshield git parallel jpegoptim find head tidy rm jq shfmt sponge expand sed prettier gofmt
 ```

-## If any tool is missing, re-run the installation commands.
+## If any tool is missing, re-run the installation commands

 This ensures all dependencies are available for your pre-commit hooks in Ubuntu. 🚀